Big Brother contestant removed for ‘use of unacceptable language and behaviour’

 Big Brother has announced that it has removed contestant George Gilbert from the reality show’s house for “repeated use of unacceptable language and behaviour”.

-"Following repeated use of unacceptable language and behaviour, George has been removed from the Big Brother House with immediate effect and will no longer participate in the programme,” said a Big Brother spokesperson.
+“Following repeated use of unacceptable language and behaviour, George has been removed from the Big Brother House with immediate effect and will no longer participate in the programme,” said a spokesperson.

 He had previously received several warnings for his unacceptable language, which appeared to mock fellow housemate Sam Ashby.
 A tearful Ashby later told Big Brother that Gilbert’s impression was “rude” and that it felt like he was “back at school”.